ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 dual-app-vpc-method2.template

 Then we have a comparable AWS CLI script for rapid IPv6 deployment.
-This is a bash script that runs AWS CLI commands to quickly deploy an equivalent New VPC.

-awscli-ipv6.sh
+awscli-ipv6.sh is a bash script that runs AWS CLI commands to quickly deploy an equivalent New VPC.